Howard Chiang

 Chiang’s recent work centers on the historical and conceptual foundations of the human sciences, especially psychoanalysis, cultural psychiatry, and racial science.
 This will culminate in a book called Mind Hunters (under contract), which explores the history of psychoanalysis and transcultural reasoning across the Pacific.
 A podcast on this project is available here.
 He edits the “Critical Perspectives on Taiwan” book series from Columbia University Press and coedits the “Global Queer Asias” book series from the University of Michigan Press.

 From 2019 to 2022, Chiang served as the Founding Chair of the Society of Sinophone Studies.
-His work has been supported by grants and fellowships from, among others, the Arts and Humanities Research Council, the Chiang Ching-kuo Foundation, the Institute for Advanced Study, the National Humanities Center, the Tang Prize Foundation, and the Wellcome Trust.
+His work has been supported by grants and fellowships from, among others, the Arts and Humanities Research Council, the Chiang Ching-kuo Foundation, the George A. and Eliza Gardner Howard Foundation, the Institute for Advanced Study, the National Humanities Center, the Tang Prize Foundation, and the Wellcome Trust.
 Prior to joining UCSB as the Director of the Center for Taiwan Studies, he taught at NYU, the University of Warwick, the University of Waterloo, and UC Davis.
 At Waterloo, he was nominated for a Canada Research Chair in Transnational History.

 Publications